HomeBlog Home

 2. Economy

-The local economy will play a factor in both rental prices and appreciation.
+The local economy will play a factor in both rental prices and appreciation when looking for a single or multi-family home.
 Look at the city of Detroit.
 A poor economy will cause real estate values to drop dramatically, making it a bad investment.
 You want to find a growing city with the infrastructure to continue supporting that growth.
 There needs to be room to grow.

 One of the first things you should consider is where people are moving.
 What cities do they want to live in?
 Places like Raleigh, Charlotte, and Austin are all big-time cities in terms of incoming residents and growing real estate markets.
 All of them offer a great economy with room to continue growing.
 Looking at real estate prices, Austin is more expensive and has seen a massive run-up in recent years.